 Solentra focuses on children, young people and adults who come from a different cultural background.

-We deal with those who are experiencing trauma and whose personal histories include migration, such as refugees.
+We provide care for people who are experiencing trauma and whose personal histories include migration, such as refugees.
 Sometimes this may refer to individuals from families with a history of migration, for example third generation immigrants.
 We also offer support to adult refugees and migrants suffering from trauma.

 Are you interested in registering a client?
 Read more about the procedure on our registration page.

 Solentra is a highly specialised and high-quality centre.
 We treat trauma-related psychological issues in children and individuals with a history of migration.
 In doing so, we always work on the basis of a culturally sensitive approach.

-- Our interventions take into account the cultural background and delicate circumstances in which the children and young people find themselves.
+- Our interventions take into account the cultural background and delicate circumstances in which children and young people find themselves.

 - Interventions are always conducted in the native language of the individual with the assistance of a professional interpreter.